-To connect an unbalanced source, tie pin 3 (ring on TRS jack) down to the shield of the connector.
-If you leave one pin disconnected, you will lose 6 dB.
+To use an unbalanced source, connect pin 3 (ring on TRS jack) to the shield of the connector.
+If you leave one pin disconnected, you will lose 6 dB's in level

-A better method for using unbalanced sources is shown in Figure 8.
+A better method of connecting unbalanced sources is shown in below.
 This is similar to the connection for balanced lines, but pin 3 is connected to the shield at the source.
-The hum and noise rejection for the cable is equivalent to that for a balanced line.
+The hum and noise rejection for the cable is equivalent to that of a balanced line.
 To minimize hum in the audio, use balanced inputs whenever possible.